-There’s good scientific evidence that children who live in hard water areas are 54% more likely to have eczema, compared to children who live in softer water areas.
+There’s good scientific evidence that children who live in hard water areas are 54 per cent more likely to have eczema compared to children who live in softer water areas.
 So does this mean that you can reduce your child’s eczema by installing a water softener?
-There is plenty of marketing hype suggesting that water softeners can help to control eczema – but is this actually the case and is as it worth investing in one to control your little one’s eczema?
+There is plenty of marketing hype suggesting that water softeners can help to control eczema, but is this actually the case and is as it worth investing in one to control your little one’s eczema?
 ScratchSleeves family have dug into the research and made their decision.

 Do water softeners help eczema symptoms?

 To answer this question, the University of Nottingham’s Centre of Evidence-based Dermatology team set up the Softened-Water Eczema Trial (SWET), involving 336 children for a 16-week period.

 In one of the study groups, an ion-exchange water softener was installed in the child’s house, and they were given usual eczema care.
 In the other group, children received usual eczema care only.